 information and resource materials at AVTEC’s library.
 Over 5,000 titles in

 the library’s collection are devoted to training related materials to

-support students in their vocational areas.
+support students in their vocational studies.
 To go directly to the

 AVTEC Library Web site,

 Multimedia Computer Lab

 Students can stay in touch with family and friends, initiate the search for a job, learn basic computer skills, or just surf the web in the library’s multimedia computer lab.
 Access to the Internet and up-to-date word processing, database, and spreadsheet software offer students unlimited resources.
-Students can learn to type, write a resume, or design a house with the wide range of topics available on CD.
 Assistance is available to learn basic computer skills.

 AVTEC’s Student Service Center offers several recreational options for students.
 In the full size gymnasium, students enjoy rock wall climbing, basketball, volleyball, and roller skating.
 Students also have access to the racquetball court, weight room, ceramic craft room, and snack bar.
 The game room is equipped with pool and ping pong tables, and video games.
 Movies and special sporting events air regularly on a large screen in the auditorium.

 Barbecues, pool tournaments, and field trips to local points of interest are organized for students several times throughout the year.
 Transportation to the high school swimming pool is also available regularly.

 The scenic Seward area offers students a variety of outdoor recreational activities such as hiking, cross country skiing, mountain climbing, fishing, biking and Frisbee golf.
 Churches, stores, hairdressers, hotels, restaurants, theater, library, and video rental are available in the community.
 Qutekcak, the local Native tribe, welcomes participation of AVTEC students in many of its activities.